Wildfire is part of natural California.

 North or south?

 At CNPS, this is the key question for us.
 The location of wildfires significantly impacts our response.
-From an ecological standpoint, most of the northern California faces a fire deficit.
+From an ecological standpoint, most of Northern California faces a fire deficit.
+Restoring natural fire regimes is a key goal in the Sierra Nevada.
 Prescribed fire and managed wildfire in Northern California must be part of effective, long-term forest management strategies.
-Still, we must do everything we can to prevent wildfires in populated areas, where life and property exacerbate its toll.
-Recent tragedies like the Wine Country fires require thoughtful recovery and planning to minimize future impact to humans and the natural resources of a region.
+Still, we must do everything we can to prevent wildfire in populated areas, where life and property exacerbate its toll.
+Recent tragedies like the Wine Country fires require thoughtful recovery and planning to minimize future impact to humans and natural resources.

 Most of Southern California, however, is experiencing a fire excess.
 Southland wildfires occur with unnatural frequency because there are more people to start them than ever before.
 Even controlled burns can threaten sensitive chaparral, habitat we cannot afford to lose.
-What’s more wildfire on the steep slopes of populated areas like Santa Barbara County can create devastating consequences like mudslide and erosion.
+What’s more, wildfire on steep slopes in populated areas like Santa Barbara County can create devastating consequences like mudslide and erosion.

 CNPS is focused on providing the most current and helpful information possible for Californians.
 More than ever, Californians need support and reliable, science-based resources.